tjohnson314/sql-docs/azure-sql/database/authentication-azure-ad-user-assigned-managed-identity.md

 The following sample PowerShell script grants the necessary permissions for a managed identity.
 This sample assigns permissions to the user-assigned managed identity `umiservertest`.

-To run the script, you must sign in as a user with a Global Administrator or Privileged Role Administrator role.
+To run the script, you must sign in as a user with a Privileged Role Administrator or higher role.

 The script grants the `User.Read.All`, `GroupMember.Read.All`, and `Application.Read.ALL` permissions to a managed identity to access [Microsoft Graph](/graph/auth/auth-concepts#microsoft-graph-permissions).